Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Arithmetical properties of the spectrum and applications to bilinear Strichartz estimates

-\item[$\bullet$] The knowledge of the spectrum combined with some estimates from the analytic number theory.
+One of the useful properties of the Laplace-Beltrami operator on compact manifolds is that it has a discrete spectrum.
+In the case $M = \mathbb{T}^2$, this property as well as expansion in Fourier series is widely used.
+For instance, in Bourgain's pioneer works \cite{BOU93A,BOU93B} the $L^4$--Strichartz estimate was reduced to counting the number of elements in the set

+It is well known that, $\sharp A(k) \lesssim N^{\epsilon} $ for any $\epsilon >0$.
+However, in \eqref{BilStrB} the product of Schr\"odinger semigroups with distinct spectra produces a different dispersion phenomena, especially due to the constant $\sigma > 0$.
+Bilinear estimate to spectral projectors was proved by Burq, G\'erard, Tzvetkov in \cite{BGT2} for the case of compact surfaces (see Proposition \ref{BiliSurf} below) and in \cite{BGT1, BGT3} for the higher dimensional case, viz., $\mathbb{S}^{d}$ $d \geq 2$ (see Proposition \ref{BiliSd} below).
+In general, the knowledge of the spectrum is combined with some estimates from the analytic number theory.
 At this point, we highlight that, as in \cite{BOU93A, BGT1, BGT2}, estimates on the upper bound for the number of intersections of a closed curve with a lattice are strongly used.
-For example, an estimate for the number of intersection points of ellipses with $ \mathbb{Z}^ 2$, which is well known in the literature.
-In the general case of oval shaped closed curves, one has the following result due to Bombieri, Pila \cite {BP1989}.
+For example, an estimate for the number of intersection points of oval shaped closed curves with $ \mathbb{Z}^ 2$, is following result due to Bombieri, Pila \cite {BP1989}.

 \begin{teorema} Suppose $\phi: \mathbb{S}^{1} \rightarrow \mathbb{R}^{2}$ analytic.
 Then, for all $\varepsilon >0$,